Reading Time: 11 minutes

 Natural wine producers who make wine in qvevri account for a minute portion of Georgia’s total wine output—around 10%.
 Many of these producers are making very small amounts of wine, sometimes less than 3,000 bottles per year.
 These wines are already culturally significant; UNESCO named the practice of winemaking in qvevri as an Intangible Heritage of Humanity in 2013.
 Despite this, a faction of the local industry believes that Georgia should focus on conventionally made wines—often times in bulk—in order to increase efficiency, gain market power, and attain a certain economic potential.
 To us, the qvevri-style wines are what truly speaks Georgia.
 But with a tiny outreach, small production, limited economies of scale, and aging winemakers who care about making wine in an unapologetically traditional way, who knows what the future holds.
 Perhaps this is part of the perennial charm of Georgia too: that its magic can only be understood by those who care enough to make the journey.

-Unique Varieties Continue to Emerge
+Unique Varieties Continue to Emerge in Georgia

 During the time when Georgia was part of the USSR, the Soviets favored two varieties: Rkatsiteli for white wine and Saperavi for red wine.
 Both grapes are able to deal with harsh conditions and can maintain high levels of sugar and acidity without correction.
 The Soviets were concerned with quantity not quality, so they pulled the other varieties and focus on these two.
 Thankfully, many families were able to maintain small plots of the other Georgian varieties.
 Because of these families and their modest oenologic time capsules, the country has so many unique grapes to offer the world today; and from these time capsules, the renaissance of indigenous varieties continues.